nyex/energy-tracking/README.md

 $ ent show
 ```

-My own chart looks like this:
+My own chart looked like this at one point:

 ![](examples/energy-graph.png)